Dairy Allergy in Breastfed Babies (Going Dairy Free for Beginners)

-So, you are beginning dairy free breastfeeding?
+Dairy free breastfeeding can be daunting, but it’s worth it!
 Your sweet new baby is showing signs of a dairy allergy or milk protein intolerance, the pediatrician recommends you go dairy free for breastfeeding and you’re wondering HOW this is going to work…

 Girl, I feel you.

-At 6 weeks, we were told to cut out all traces of cow’s milk protein and begin a strict dairy free breastfeeding diet.
+At 6 weeks, we were told to cut out all traces of cow’s milk protein for my baby’s CMPA (Cow’s Milk Protein Allergy) and begin a strict dairy free breastfeeding diet.
 I remember hoping my baby’s rash and tummy issues were ANYTHING else.
 But through trial and error it became obvious that dairy was the problem.

 If you’re dealing with a baby dairy allergy, you may be wondering what sort of dairy free diet breastfeeding mothers begin with.
 Maybe you’re looking for dairy free recipes or food items.
 Maybe you need tips on what it’s really like to tackle eliminating dairy while breastfeeding.
 Or maybe you’re just in need of some encouragement because going dairy free while breastfeeding sounds super hard.